emoral435/Esoteric-Languages/README.md

 [//]: # "catch"
 <p align="center">
-   A GitHub repository dedicated towards outlining what an esoteric language is, information on the esoteric language of my choice, <a href="https://esolangs.org/wiki/MarioLANG">MarioLANG</a>, and examples of MarioLang!
+   A GitHub repository dedicated towards outlining what an esoteric language is, information on the esoteric language of my choice, <a href="https://esolangs.org/wiki/MarioLANG">MarioLANG</a>, and examples of MarioLANG!
 </p>

 ## Why is this so awesome? 🤔💭